Operator-theoretic Analysis of Mutual Interactions in Synchronized Dynamics: Preliminaries

+When multiple oscillators interact, they can exhibit mutual synchronization.
+In this case, we consider the $N$ oscillators $X_1(t),\ldots,X_N(t)\in\mcl{X}$ governed by $F$ and describe the interaction between the $i$th oscillator and the $k$th oscillator using a function $G_{i,k}:\mcl{X}\times \mcl{X}\to\mcl{X}$.
+The dynamical system in this case is

+for $i=1,\ldots,N$.
+Let ${\Phi}:[0,\infty)\times \mcl{X}^N$ be the flow map of the dynamical system~\eqref{eq:NWDS}.
+We focus on the case where the oscillators $X_1,\ldots,X_N$ are dominated by a common intrinsic frequency $\omega$, interact weakly with each other, and synchronize after a sufficiently long time ~\cite{nakao16,Pietras19}.
+More precisely, we assume $G_{i,j}(x,x)=0$, $G_{i,k}$ is sufficiently small, $G_{i,k}(X_i(t),X_k(t))\to 0$ as $t$ goes to infinity, and $\Vert X_i(t)-Y(t)\Vert\to 0$ as $t$ goes to infinity for any $i=1,\ldots,N$.
+This type of coupled dynamical model describes the synchronization phenomena, which are important in biological and engineered systems~\citep{winfree01,pikovsky01,sajadi22}.

+In this case, we can construct a map $\Theta:\Omega\to [0,2\pi)$ that maps the physical state $X_i(t)$ to the corresponding phase $\theta_i(t)$, and the dynamics can be approximately reduced to the following phase model:

-for $i=1,\ldots,N$. {Here, $\theta_{i}(t)\in [0,2\pi)$ is the phase corresponding to $X_{i}(t)$ (i.e., the variable obtained from $X_i(t)$ via some {function} $\mcl{X}\to[0,2\pi)$) and $\Gamma_i$ is the PCF representing effects of the phase differences on the element $i$~\cite{nakao16}.
-Note that since the interactions are assumed to be weak, we can approximate the effect only with the phase difference.}
+for $i=1,\ldots,N$.
+Here, $\Gamma_i$ is the phase coupling function that describes the effect of the phase differences between the oscillators exerted on the element $i$~\cite{nakao16}.
+Note that since the interactions are assumed to be weak, we can approximate the effect only with the phase differences rather than the absolute phase values~\cite{kuramoto84}.

-The phase model enables us to {perform a detailed analysis} of synchronization {due to} interactions among elements in a network.
-To analyze {synchronization dynamics} only with given times-series data, estimation of the phase model~\eqref{eq:phase_model_couple} from data has been discussed~\cite{kralemann13,stankovski15,Blaha11,tokuda19}.
-In these existing methods, to obtain the phase model~\eqref{eq:phase_model_couple}, the phase variable $\theta_i$ is first estimated by, for example, the linear interpolation {or} the Hilbert transform~\cite{kralemann13,stankovski15}.
-Then, the PCF $\Gamma_i$ is estimated, for example, by fitting the data to the Fourier series~\cite{Blaha11,tokuda19}, by using kernel density estimation~\cite{kralemann13}, or by using dynamic Bayesian inference~\cite{stankovski15}.
+The phase model enables us to perform a detailed analysis of the synchronization due to interactions among oscillators.